Shadow Wars and Black Ops

 Abdullah Najjar 38:11

-so surreal to me, because I was definitely going to ask you about the Kenya bombings in Tanzania and that.
+That's so surreal to me, because I was definitely going to ask you about the Kenya bombings in Tanzania and that.
 I mean, if that wasn't enough for you guys to feel like, oh, we gotta get this guy.
 I mean, then you have 911 you're like, god damn it.
 You know, we missed an opportunity here.
 Gosh.
 And I also remember there was another legendary officer who was, who was providing, I think, training in 1979 to you Libyan Special Forces.
-Billy, wow, right?
+Billy Waugh, right?
 He was in Libya, and I think he was also in Sudan, right?
 Was he part of your maybe team at some point?
 Or, I don't know if that's something we can delve into.
-One

 Ric Prado 38:56

-Abdullah Najjar 41:08
+Abdullah Najjar 40:53

-then we, we maybe fast forward to Afghanistan right the fall, the Taliban being ousted, and then Bin Laden escape into, I guess, Pakistan at the time.
+Gosh, and then we, we maybe fast forward to Afghanistan right the fall, the Taliban being ousted, and then Bin Laden escape into, I guess, Pakistan at the time.
 How did that register with you guys, the ones that had that task force early on into the process and had eyes on him from the beginning?
 I mean, how did that feel for you guys?

 Ric Prado 41:32